B.C. Rich Warlock

 The B.C.
-Rich Warlock is a solid body electric guitar and bass guitar made by B.C.
+Rich Warlock is an electric guitar and bass guitar made by B.C.
 Rich.
 It features a distinct jagged shape and two humbucker pickups, and has been associated with the heavy metal scene.

 History

 The Warlock was designed by company founder Bernardo Chavez Rico in 1969, stating: "This was the only guitar I ever designed at a drafting table, using straight-edges and French curves.
 It was lots of curves going into straight lines.
 At first I thought it was the ugliest guitar I'd ever designed."
 The design wasn't built until local guitarist Spencer Sercombe of Shark Island prompted Rico to do so, but once it was, it soon found favor in the emerging heavy metal scene.
 "The introduction of the Warlock in 1981 marked the beginning of B.C.
 Rich's rise to iconic status in heavy metal. [...]
 The confluence of B.C.
 Rich's far-out designs and the emerging hair metal culture of the late '70s and early '80s helped cement the brand's place in the market".

 The guitar was constructed similarly to other B.C.
 Rich models such as the Seagull, Eagle, and Mockingbird, with neck-through construction, two DiMarzio humbucker pick-ups, and a Leo Quan Badass bridge.
 As the guitar was adopted by the heavy metal scene, later models featured Kahler and Floyd Rose vibratos and bolt-on necks.